 Cross country skiing is not only a great way to stay in shape during those long winter months, it’s also an ideal way to enjoy quiet mountain forests, peaceful river banks, and snow-covered wonderlands.

-- BEST FOR BEGINNERS: Fischer Affinity EF Crown My Style
+- Best Cross Country Skis for Beginners: Fischer Affinity EF Crown My Style

-- BEST CLASSIC: Fischer RCS Classic Plus Race Ski
+- Best Classic Cross Country Skis: Fischer RCS Classic Plus Race Ski

-- BEST FOR ANY CONDITION: Fischer Twin Skin Pro IFP Medium XC Skis Mens
+- Best Cross Country Skis For Any Condition: Fischer Twin Skin Pro IFP Medium XC Skis Mens

 How to Determine the Best Cross Country Skis for You